DushyantRajpurohit/Flight-Price-Prediction/README.md

 ## Overview
 This project analyzes aerospace-related data with the goal of uncovering patterns, performing exploratory data analysis (EDA), and building predictive models.
-The notebook `AeroData_FullyAnnotated.ipynb` contains the complete workflow with explanations, inline comments, and future improvement suggestions.
+The notebook `AeroData.ipynb` contains the complete workflow with explanations, inline comments, and future improvement suggestions.

 ## Contents
 - **AeroData_FullyAnnotated.ipynb**: Main Jupyter Notebook with step-by-step code, markdown explanations, and insights.